Chartres and the Pistis Sophia

 4. The disciples are shocked and fearful, especially when there was a great shaking of the earth.
 Christ then descends back to the Mt. of Olives, radiating a light of even greater intensity than during his ascent.

 This ascent and descent is unique in the Pistis Sophia, with no corresponding story in the Bible, and is contrary to Biblical versions of his last act on earth, his final post-resurrection ascent.
-Indeed, the description of this ascension experience, according to the text, corresponds to what constitutes the so called “mystery teachings” of Christ, or the aspect of Christ’s ministry that was not included in Roman orthodoxy but relegated to the back-channels of heretical gnosticism.
+Indeed, the description of this ascension experience, according to the text, corresponds to what constitutes the so called “mystery teachings” of Christ and an aspect of Christ’s ministry that was not included in Roman Christian orthodoxy.

 Then Jesus, the compassionate, said unto them: “Rejoice and exult from this hour on, for I have gone to the regions out of which I had come forth.
 From this day on then will I discourse with you in openness, from the beginning of the Truth unto its completion; and I will discourse with you face to face without similitude.
 From this hour on will I not hide anything from you of the [mystery] of the height and of that of the region of Truth.
 For authority hath been given me through the Ineffable and through the First Mystery of all mysteries to speak with you, from the Beginning right up to the Fulness, both from within without and from without within.
 Hearken, therefore, that I may tell you all things. (p.
 8-9)